 Proofreading from the end of your document to the beginning can come in handy.
 It forces you to evaluate your words from a different perspective.

-I could have given you a longer list of editing tips, but my goal for this post (see tip #1) was to provide a go-to process you could easily use the next time you edit a piece of content. 🙂
+I could have given you a longer list of content editing tips, but my goal for this post (see tip #1) was to provide a go-to process you could easily use the next time you edit a piece of writing. 🙂

-If you simply focus on these five ideas every time you review your writing, you’ll sharpen the quality of your content.
+If you simply focus on these five ideas every time you review a draft, you’ll sharpen the quality of your content.
 Then you can add on more steps that work for you.